Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c2.md

 <!-- title: The Chains of Fate -->

-### Chapter 2: The Chains of Fate
+## Chapter 2: The Chains of Fate

 ### New Beginnings, Greater Responsibilities

-After leaping into a portal to escape the Outsider’s grasp—guided only by a mysterious voice—the heroes found themselves adrift in time and space, their sense of reality slipping away.
+After leaping into a portal to escape the Captive’s grasp—guided only by a mysterious voice—the heroes found themselves adrift in time and space, their sense of reality slipping away.
 When they finally opened their eyes, they were in yet another unfamiliar place, greeted by yet another unfamiliar face.

 That face belonged to Fia—a talking, cat-like doll who, in no uncertain terms, had saved their lives.
 She brought them to a place known as the Library and explained the truth of their situation: the kingdom of Libestal, where their previous journey had taken place, was never real.

 It was an illusion—one created to contain the being the heroes had called their King.
 By defeating the Stain King, they had unwittingly destroyed the vessel keeping this entity imprisoned.
-And in doing so, they had freed his true form—the Outsider—a force of hatred and ruin now set to obliterate the universe itself.
+And in doing so, they had freed his true form—**the Outsider** (previously known as the Captive)—a force of hatred and ruin now set to obliterate the universe itself.

 But not all hope was lost.
 Fia had pulled them back—back through time—to an older, real version of Libestal.
 Here, in the past, there was still a chance.
 A narrow, fading hope to stop the Outsider before he could ever come into being.
-The heroes—no, the _Shining Stars_—would be the ones to change fate.
+The heroes—no, the **Shining Stars**—would be the ones to change fate.

 ![The hereos meeting Fia for the first time](/images-opt/chrecap-1-library.webp)